jimfinnis/angort/README.md

 is a word which will add the two parameters, store them in the local z and then throw everything away.

+## Word documentation strings
+You can add documentation to words using the :"..." construction somewhere in the word (by convention, after any locals and parameters and before the actual code:

+    :dist |x1,y1,x2,y2:|
+        :"(x1 y1 x2 y2 -- d) calculate the distance between two points"
+        ?x1 ?x2 - abs dup *
+        ?y1 ?y2 - abs dup *
+        + sqrt
+    ;

 ##Conditions

 If .. then .. else conditions look like